gamesbook/pyprototypr/README.md

 If this works, then download and try out other scripts from any of the `examples` sub-directories (**note** some examples may require additional files such as images, CSV files, or spreadsheets).
-You can download all examples as a [ZIP file](https://github.com/gamesbook/pyprototypr/blob/master/examples.zip).
+You can download all examples in a single [ZIP file](https://github.com/gamesbook/pyprototypr/blob/master/examples.zip).

 If it does not work, you may want to look in more detail at the